Climate change policy of the United States: Democratic Party

 In its 2016 platform, the Democratic Party views climate change as "an urgent threat and a defining challenge of our time."
 Democrats are dedicated to "curbing the effects of climate change, protecting America's natural resources, and ensuring the quality of our air, water, and land for current and future generations."

 With respect to climate change, the Democratic Party believes that "carbon dioxide, methane, and other greenhouse gasses should be priced to reflect their negative externalities, and to accelerate the transition to a clean energy economy and help meet our climate goals."
 Democrats are also committed to "implementing, and extending smart pollution and efficiency standards, including the Clean Power Plan, fuel economy standards for automobiles and heavy-duty vehicles, building codes and appliance standards."

 Democrats emphasize the importance of environmental justice.
 The party calls attention to the environmental racism as the climate change has disproportionately impacted low-income and minority communities, tribal nations and Alaska Native villages.
 The party believes "clean air and clean water are basic rights of all Americans."

+Despite these claims, there is evidence that some individual Democrats in Congress did not support key pieces of environmental legislation, such as the American Clean Energy and Security Act, due to the local relevance and influence of carbon-intensive industries.

 Republican Party

 The Republican Party has varied views on climate change.
-The most recent 2016 Republican Platform denies the existence of climate change and dismisses scientists’ efforts of easing global warming.
+The most recent 2016 Republican Platform denies the existence of climate change and dismisses scientists' efforts of easing global warming.

 The GOP does champion some energy initiatives following: opening up public lands and the ocean for further oil exploration; fast tracking permits for oil and gas wells; and hydraulic fracturing.
 It also supports dropping "restrictions to allow responsible development of nuclear energy."

 In 2014, President Barack Obama proposed a series of Environmental Protection Agency (EPA) regulations, known as the Clean Power Plan that would reduce carbon pollution from coal-fired power plants.
 The Republican Party has viewed these efforts as a "war on coal" and has significantly opposed them.
 Instead, it advocates building the Keystone XL pipeline, outlawing a carbon tax, and stopping all fracking regulations.

 Donald Trump, the president of the United States, has said that "climate change is a hoax invented by and for Chinese."
 During his political campaign, he blamed China for doing little helping the environment on the earth, but he seemed to ignore many projects organized by China to slow global warming.
 While Trump's words might be counted as his campaign strategy to attract voters, it brought concerns from the left about environmental justice.

 From 2008 to 2017, the Republican Party went from "debating how to combat human-caused climate change to arguing that it does not exist," according to The New York Times.